amaurigmartins/LineCableLab/README.md

 - Eigenshuffle - Consistently sorted eigenvalue and eigenvector sequences, developed by John D'Errico.
 Available: https://www.mathworks.com/matlabcentral/fileexchange/22885-eigenshuffle.
 Unzip the file into the folder `mode_decomp_funs`.
 The Eigenshuffle code is used as an additional method to perform the modal decomposition avoiding switchovers in the frequency-domain.
 - Bodefit - Bode process program, developed by E. S. Bañuelos-Cabral et al. Available: https://www.intechopen.com/chapters/57667.
 Deploy the file `Bode_process.m` to the folder `JMartiModelFun/functions`.
 In case the VF does not converge to a stable solution (real poles only) for JMarti, the Bodefit is used as alternative, at the cost of accuracy.
 - Carson's integral - Closed-form solution proposed by T. P. Theodoulidis.
 Available: https://www.mathworks.com/matlabcentral/fileexchange/50134-carson-s-integral.
 The files are packaged in the toolbox and no further action is required.
 - FEMM - Finite Element Method Magnetics, developed by David Meeker.
 Available: https://www.femm.info/wiki/HomePage.
 For finite element computations.
-Install the program regularly and specify the path to the `mfiles` folder under the '⚗️ Experiments' tab.
+Install the program normally and specify the path to the `mfiles` folder under the '⚗️ Experiments' tab.

 These codes are properties of the respective authors, with all due credits given.
 Observe any restrictions and licensing/usage requirements in the corresponding websites.